domschl/RaspberryNtpServer/README.md

 # RaspberryNtpServer

-Stratum-1 NTP time server with Raspberry Pi, GPS and Chrony
+Stratum-1 NTP time server with Raspberry Pi, GPS and Chrony: how to build a precision time server.

 ## Requirements - Hardware